-- Advertise the Pre-Application process on the City's website.
-Update the City's Uniform Application Form to include Pre-Application as a submittal. - As development applications are received, the City will assign a primary contact for priority housing development to assist with the entitlement process.
+- As development applications are received, the City will assign a primary contact for priority housing development to assist with the entitlement process.
 The primary contact will be assigned with the first 30-days of the application submittal. - Establish SB 35 procedures as detailed in Program 6.16.

-Year:OngoingUpdate Uniform Application Form by June, 2025 and Advertise the Pre- Application Process on the City's Website by June, 2025.
+Year: OngoingUpdate Uniform Application Form by June, 2025 and Advertise the Pre- Application Process on the City's Website by June, 2025.
 Assign Primary Contact as Development Applications are Received.
-2023 - 2031Responsible Agency:City of Waterford, Planning DepartmentFunding Source:General Fund
+2023 - 2031 Responsible Agency: City of Waterford, Planning Department Funding Source: General Fund